-When I was established in my career, I wanted to give something back to Back Up, and started volunteering with them to help support people with a spinal cord injury to get back into work.
-One thing led to another and I am currently Chair of Trustees.
+I wanted to give something back to Back Up after I felt established in my career.
+I started volunteering with them to help support people with a spinal cord injury to get into work.
+One thing led to another and I am currently chair of trustees.

-This year I have decided to do something different, something that will not take me very much time and will not set me back financially either.
+This year, I have decided to do something different.
+It’s something that will not take me very much time and will not set me back financially either.
 However, it will help Back Up be here for future generations.

-“I have decided to write a will, something that I should have done a very long time ago, and include a gift to Back Up.
+“I have decided to write a will and include a gift to Back Up.”

-Every day, 3 people in the UK find out that they have a spinal cord injury, and I want to do my bit to ensure that Back Up will be there for people in the future, just as they were there for me and my family after I received my injury.”
+Every day, five people in the UK find out that they have a spinal cord injury.
+I want to do my bit to ensure that Back Up will be there for people in the future – just as they were there for me and my family after I received my injury.

 Back Up relies completely on voluntary income so giving a gift through a will is a wonderful way of supporting their work.

-If you leave a gift in your will, you will be helping the next generation of people who will hear that they have a spinal cord injury and who will be able to get support through being part of Back Up’s community in the future.Enquire about gifts in wills
+If you leave a gift in your will, you will be helping the next generation of people who will hear that they have a spinal cord injury.
+Your legacy will help them get support through Back Up’s community in the future.Enquire about gifts in wills